foundry-vtt-community/wiki.js/development/api/hooks.md

 ### Object Reference Troubles

-Objects (this includes class instances as well as arrays) passed to hooks are *pass by reference* - any mutations made to them will also be present in the object instances used by the function that called them.
+Objects (this includes class instances as well as arrays) passed to hooks are *passed by reference* - any mutations made to them will also be present in the object instances used by the function that called them.
 If the arguments are re-assigned, that linkage breaks and changes will *not* be reflected.

 By contrast, primitives - strings, numbers, booleans - will NOT see any changes made to them reflected in the original function.